jonduan/proposal/_posts/2016-11-18-wind-energy.md

 Sea.
 Offshore wind energy is expensive.
 Therefore, the decision-making process is more comprehensive and aimed at finding a trade-off between investment, maintenance and energy production.

+###### Acceptability

+Wind turbines and wind farms comprise large structures, often visible in areas with low buildings or open fields.
+Some people consider them as ‘visual pollution’.
+Where should the turbines be placed to ensure social acceptability?

+Sea.

+Placing wind turbines out of sight makes them readily acceptable.
+Offshore wind offers a simple solution by distancing the turbines from people.

 ----